ZohebKhan1/encodeUtils/README.md

 into analysis-ready file tables with accessions, assay, biosample, organism, target, assembly, output type, file size, checksums, and download URLs.

-Use it to search RNA-seq, ChIP-seq, and ATAC-seq experiments, list files from ENCODE accessions, select common outputs such as RNA-seq gene quantification tables, ChIP-seq peaks or signal tracks, and ATAC-seq peaks, preview downloads before transfer, load supported files into native R objects, and write reproducibility manifests.
+This package can be used search RNA-seq, ChIP-seq, and ATAC-seq experiments, list files from ENCODE accessions, select common outputs such as RNA-seq gene quantification tables, ChIP-seq peaks or signal tracks, and ATAC-seq peaks, preview downloads before transfer, load supported files into native R objects, and write traceable logs/citations.
 The returned tables and objects are intended to fit directly into downstream R and Bioconductor workflows with packages such as `rtracklayer`, `ChIPpeakAnno`, `edgeR`, `DESeq2`, and `GenomicRanges`.

 This package is not officially affiliated with the ENCODE Project.
-It started as a personal research utility to make ENCODE data discovery, download planning, and R-based analysis faster and easier for day-to-day workflows.
+It started as a personal research utility to make ENCODE data R-based analysis faster and easier for my own workflows.

 ## ENCODE REST API background